glassroom/generalized_orders_of_magnitude/README.md

 ], sep='\n')
 ```

-To see the docstring and implementation of any function, type its name followed by "??" on a Python command line, as usual.
+To see the docstring and source code of any implemented function, type its name followed by "??" and <Enter> on a Python command line, as usual.

 ## Configuration Options